CodyWallace245/Portfolio/_posts/2022-10-22-TIR-Targets.markdown

 It's time to fix this up - a big redesign began, altering the number of strapping holes created a more streamlined user workflow.
 3 straps are all that are required to hold the target snugly to a fix point, so remove 5 holes, put them all in a line so that the user has clear indication of how to use and place the target. shutoffs are placed appropriately contouring the cosmetic divot, cosmetic divots were added to the outside of the target contouring its new shape and a full concentric circle was added to pay homage to the dartboard target style we all know and think of when you say "target".

 The mold began to improve drastically, ejector pin holes were added to the bottom portion of the mold, and hand grips were added as well.
-That way, when the target is getting removed, I have something to hold onto and press into the table.
+That way, when the mold is being separated, I have something to hold onto and press into the table.

 ![Final Mold]({{site.baseurl}}/assets/img/TIR Targets/Finalmoldbot.jpg)
 ![Final Mold]({{site.baseurl}}/assets/img/TIR Targets/Finalmoldtop.jpg)